-A. Mobile Home Dwelling:

-- 1. In the PUD and EOZD districts, placement of a mobile home dwelling shall be permitted on a temporary basis during home construction. - Sanitary sewage facilities shall be approved by all governmental agencies having appropriate jurisdiction.
+- A. Mobile Home Dwelling: - 1.
+In the PUD and EOZD districts, placement of a mobile home dwelling shall be permitted on a temporary basis during home construction. - 2.
+Sanitary sewage facilities shall be approved by all governmental agencies having appropriate jurisdiction.
 Permits and inspections for the installation must be obtained from the PZB Department. - 3.
-A valid building permit for a single-family dwelling unit on the land shall have been approved by the Building Department. - 4.
-A Special Use Permit, valid for one (1) year, shall be obtained from the PZB Department.
+A valid building permit for a single-family dwelling unit on the land shall have been approved by the Building Department Director. - 4.
+A special permit Special Use Permit, valid for one (1) year, shall be obtained from the PZB Department.
 Requests for time extensions beyond the initial one (1) year approval must be made on forms prescribed by the PZB Department.
 In no case shall the total time exceed a maximum of two (2) years for the initial approval and subsequent extension. - 5.
-Execution of a notarized Mobile Home Removal Agreement and Removal Bond, in the amount of \$5,000, shall be provided.
-The mobile home shall be removed within 30 calendar days after receipt of the Certificate of Occupancy or at the end of the maximum two (2)-year period, whichever comes first. - 6.
-No additions shall be permitted to the mobile home except awnings, demountable screen panels, stairs, decks, and trellises.
+Execution of a notarized Mobile Home Removal Agreement and Removal Bond, in the amount of \$5,000, shall be provided. which establishes that The mobile home shall be removed within 30 calendar days after receipt of the Certificate of Occupancy or at the end of the maximum two (2)-year period, whichever comes first.